Image size 1600x900. Swimmer building pace through a set in a lap pool.

 Key cues

-• Keep breathing calm as effort rises.
+• Keep breathing calm by exhaling the whole length.

 Common mistakes